codahale/veil-java/README.md

 4. Veil messages are indistinguishable from random noise, revealing no metadata about recipients' identities, number of recipients, etc.
 5. Veil messages can be padded, obscuring a message's actual length.
+6. The number of recipients in a Veil message can be obscured from recipients by adding blocks of random noise instead of encrypted headers.